 The pie chart below might be used to represent the sufficient cause model for this scenario.

-The model suggests that the presence of these three component causes is sufficient to produce AIDS in this individual.
+This model suggests that the presence of these three component causes is sufficient to produce AIDS in this individual.
 Note further that if any one of these components were absent, AIDS would not occur.
-Hence, Rothman's asserts that a cause is an event, condition, or characteristic without which the disease would not have occurred.
+Hence, Rothman asserts that a cause is an event, condition, or characteristic without which the disease would not have occurred.
 Note that the sufficient cause illustrated here is only one manner in which AIDS could occur.
 Different individuals will have different sets of individual components that combine to produce a sufficient cause (i.e., a case of AIDS).

 If one were to apply the sufficient-component cause model to tuberculosis (TB), one possible cause might be represented by the pie chart below.

 There may, however, be many sufficient causes of TB which may differ in their components, although some components might be shared among different sufficient causes.
 Consider, for example, the two sufficient causes below.

 Note that exposure to TB is a component in all three of the causal models above, reflecting the fact that TB will not develop without exposure to the TB bacillus.
 Exposure to the TB bacillus is therefore a necessary, but not solely sufficient component cause.
 Other causal components must also be present for TB to occur.

 Thinking about the causes of TB in this fashion underscores the complexity of disease pathogenesis, but it also alerts us to multiple opportunities to prevent disease, because removing any one of the components in a sufficient cause prevents the occurrence of disease.
 This perhaps provides an explanation for the remarkable decline in TB mortality in the United Kingdom during the 19th and 20th century.
 The line graph below shows the annual mortality from TB per 100,000 population from 1850 to 1960.